 Dr. Deanna Cash

 Dr. Deanna Cash received her undergraduate degree from the University of Virginia in psychology, her Master of Arts and Educational Specialist degrees from Radford University, and her doctorate in special education from the University of Virginia.

 After working as a school psychologist in local public and private schools for 15 years and teaching as an adjunct faculty member since 1994, she began her full-time teaching career at University of Lynchburg in 2004.

 Her current areas of research include autism, reading development in special populations, and early childhood development.
 Other interests include teacher preparation, differentiation of instruction, program analysis and development, meta cognition, and distance education.
 She recently co-authored (with Dr. Paige Pullen of the University of Virginia) a chapter in the Handbook of Special Education on reading instruction for students with disabilities.

 Dr. Edward A. Polloway

-Dr. Edward A. Polloway is the Rosel H. Schewel Distinguished Professor of Education and has taught at Lynchburg College since 1976.
+Dr. Edward A. Polloway is the Rosel H. Schewel Distinguished Professor of Education and has taught at University of Lynchburg since 1976.
 He also serves as vice president for community advancement and dean of graduate studies.

 His professional experience includes public school teaching, consulting with local and state agencies, and serving two terms as the president of the Division on Developmental Disabilities of the Council for Exceptional Children.